10 Beaches Near Norwich For a Day Out

 Situated just south of the bustling town of Great Yarmouth, Gorleston Beach offers a serene and less crowded alternative for beachgoers.
 With its pristine sands and inviting waters, this hidden gem boasts a charm that even caught the attention of filmmakers, as it served as a backdrop for a concert scene in the movie Yesterday.

 The beach is a haven for various recreational activities such as fishing, sailing, swimming, bodyboarding, and even surfing.
-With RNLI lifeguards patrolling the area daily from May to mid September between 10:00 and 18:00, you can indulge in water sports or simply relax with peace of mind.
+With RNLI lifeguards patrolling the area daily from May to mid September, you can take part in water sports or simply relax with peace of mind.

 Please note that dogs are not permitted on the main section of the beach between 1 May and 30 September.
-However, south of the tennis courts, they are welcome throughout the year, with the reminder to always clean up after your furry companions.
+However, south of the tennis courts, they are welcome throughout the year, with the reminder to always clean up any mess.

 Great Yarmouth Beach